 Average GRE scores for admitted Applied Physics students are in the range of V156 (533 on the old scale) and Q164 (754 on the old scale) and above.

-Applicants must score at least 90 on the iBT (internet-based) TOEFL, at least 600 on the paper-based TOEFL or at least 250 on the computer-based TOEFL.
+Applicants must score at least 90 on the iBT (internet-based) TOEFL, at least 600 on the paper-based TOEFL, at least 250 on the computer-based TOEFL, or at least 620 on the TOEFL ITP Plus Exam.
 For students who choose to take the IELTS in lieu of the TOEFL, the minimum is 7.

 The Institution Code for the GRE is 6609 and the Department Code is 5101 for Applied Physics (Interdisciplinary Studies).